Watarru

 Watarru Community is an Aboriginal community in the Anangu Pitjantjatjara Yankunytjatjara (APY) lands in South Australia (one of a number of communities or homelands on "The Lands"; others include Amata, Ernabella/Pukatja, Fregon/Kaltjiti, Indulkana, Kalka and Mimili).
 Watarru Community sits at the foot of Mount Lindsay and the community has at times been known as "Mount Lindsay".

+Time zone

+Due to its links with the Northern Territory and proximity to the border, the APY Lands do not observe daylight savings unlike the rest of South Australia.
+The time zone observed throughout the year is Australian Central Standard Time (UTC+9:30), in line with Darwin rather than Adelaide.

 Geography

 Watarru Community is situated approximately 550 kilometres south-west of Alice Springs.
 Watarru is situated at the foot of Mount Lindsay, in the Great Victoria Desert.
 Watarru Community is situated within the Watarru Indigenous Protected Area, which as of June 2001 was the largest sized Declared Indigenous Protected Area (12,800 km2, declared 1 September 2000).

 Climate

 Based upon the climate records of the nearest weather station, at Giles across the border and to the northwest in Western Australia, Watarru experiences summer maximum temperatures of an average of 37.2 degrees Celsius in January and a winter maximum average temperature of 19.9 degrees Celsius in July.
 Overnight lows range from a mean minimum temperature of 23.5 degrees in January to 6.8 degrees in June.

 Annual rainfall averages 284.2 millimetres.